Enrollment of Students

 Student Education Records

 Upon enrollment, the school district or charter school is to contact the student's former school for a copy of the student's education records.
-The former school district or charter school, if within this Commonwealth, is required to respond by forwarding the records within 10 business days of the date upon which a student's records are requested by another Commonwealth school district or charter school.
-School districts shall enroll students within 5 business days regardless of receipt of records from the previous districts (22 Pa.
+The former school district or charter school, if within this Commonwealth, is required to respond by forwarding the records within 10 business days of the date upon which a student's records are requested by another commonwealth school district or charter school.
+School districts and charter schools shall enroll students within 5 business days regardless of receipt of records from the previous districts (22 Pa.
 Code § 11.11(b)).

 Whenever a pupil transfers to another Pennsylvania school entity or nonpublic school, a certified copy of the student's disciplinary record shall be transmitted to the school entity or nonpublic school to which the pupil has transferred.
 The school entity or nonpublic school to which the student has transferred should request the record.
 The sending school entity or nonpublic school shall have 10 days from receipt of the request to supply a certified copy of the student's disciplinary record.